Baldwin Street: How Steep is the World’s Steepest Street?

 A remarkable location comes with remarkable events, like the Jaffa Race and the Gutbuster (more details below).
 It’s tempting to grab a GoPro and do something even crazier, so here’s a reminder that one student died and another suffered serious injuries when they rode a wheelie bin down the slope in 2001.

-- As I stood at the end of the street, I wanted to ask my companion if she knew anything about belaying.
+- As I stood at the end of the street, I wanted to ask my friend Sheila if she knew anything about belaying.
 I was sure that I was facing a cliff, not a hill.

 - The concrete upper section adds to the wall-like appearance of Baldwin Street.
 Asphalt is avoided for safety reasons: in hot summers, it would melt and slide right off, while in winter it would get too slippery.
 This is not a place where unattended wheelchairs stay put.